 01Business Casual for Men

-A pants and shirt combo is a good business casual pick for men that works equally well for women.
+Pants and shirt combo is a good business casual pick for men that works equally well for women.
 This outfit reinforces a professional image but aptly evokes a relaxed vibe without resembling everyday streetwear.
+Even his shoes complement the business casual, professional look.

 02Basic Business Casual